 DC Solar and Las Vegas Motor Speedway provided an additional Chargepoint CT4020 AC Level 2 station with two ports.

 The ChargePoint station was mounted on a trailer with two photovoltaic solar panels that could be adjusted to different angles to track the sun.
 A backup battery pack and gasoline generator were available to provide supplemental power from the trailer.

 The third annual “Electric Juice Bar Crawl” featured a caravan of electric vehicles that toured local public recharging station sites in Las Vegas, as well as offered rides to visitors.

 ClipperCreek donated a model HCS-40 SAE J1772 AC Level 2 EVSE charging station that was raffled to support LVEVA educational outreach efforts.

 Jason and Marci Semerau, owners of a Nissan LEAF, were the winners of the Clipper Creek charging station.

 Refreshments and beverages were by the LVEVA, SolarNV, and Verdek, LLC during the event.

 Thank you for visiting the website of the Las Vegas Electric Vehicle Association, a local chapter of the international Electric Auto Association: www.electricauto.org

-Monthly meetings of the LVEVA are held on the second Saturday of each month at the Gaudin Ford dealership in the company’s second floor conference room from 10 AM to noon at:
+Monthly meetings of the LVEVA are held on the second Saturday of each month at the Switch Innevation Center in a third floor conference room from 10 AM to noon at:

 Our non-profit organization promotes the use of plug-in electric vehicles within the state of Nevada to create a cleaner environment, lessen the state’s dependence on fossil fuels, avoid involvement in destructive wars over scarce resources, and provide economic benefits to the local economy through the consumption of renewable electric energy for transportation.